y2kbugger/y2kbugger.github.io/content/food/persimmon-english-pudding.rst

 Step 4 - Let it steam
 ---------------------
 Bring water in stockpot to a boil.
-I let this go ~8 hours because of the size.
-It really depends on shape of mold+pot and the size of the pudding.
+I let this go ~8 hours because of the size, 6 probably would have been ok.
+Since it's being steamed it can really get overcooked unless it starts to dry out.
+Time really depends on shape of mold+pot and the size of the pudding.
+Use a toothpick or skewer and test that the center is no longer a batter before calling it done.

 .. figure:: https://lh3.googleusercontent.com/koj8683CBoRaePybbFGA3YjxkX5-vAdsE8LhhTgkfOSyUPFZXe4sXQFc68ncTz6Cnmys3Mw-Qz-WHkc-pXfd4YzIlNo18s2Ku0rW1pWK_I7EKZIDGrrEsAflj96vFD5pmgosOpi0GTo=w509-h678-no
    :width: 50%